margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 My heart soars higher, my eyes look deeper, my vision grows further when he lets go.

 The lone bird flies high through the spring trees.
-The lone bird sits still on the electric wire.
+The lone bird sits still on the ground.
 The lone bird sails gracefully on the yellow driving sign.
 The lone bird rests on a walking sign.
 The lone bird launches and lands onto a brown tree branch.
+The lone bird flutters in wind amongst the green leaves.
+The lone bird rises high in the sky.
+The lone bird perches on the electric wire.
+The lone bird mounts on the street sign.
+The lone bird glides with the wind.

 <br>